A New Great Song for the Holiday Season

 Acclaimed artist spellbinds with an emotive vulnerability

 “I think “Lullaby’s” message of hope and peace belongs with the great songs of the Holiday Season.
 I congratulate Mike Garson for giving the world and the season a wonderful prayer for a more hopeful and peaceful tomorrow.
-Singing it was a moving experience for me”
+Singing it was a moving experience for me," Michael Tinholme.

 Featured on BBC Radio!!
 Universal praise and Global Air Play.